programminghistorian/ph-submissions/en/drafts/originals/linear-regression.md

 2. their performance can be evaluated with easy-to-understand metrics
 3. the underlying mechanics of model predictions are accessible to human interpretation (in contrast to many "black box" models)

-The central goals of this lesson are:
+The central goals of these two lessons are:

 1. to provide overviews of linear and logistic regression
 2. to describe how linear and logistic regression models make predictions